-If you’re in the sticky-saucy chicken camp then these are the wings for you.
-Plus, since they’re baked the clean up is easy and you won’t feel the gut-busting effect of your run-of-the-mill chicken wing.
+If you’re in the sticky-saucy chicken camp, then these are the wings for you.
+Plus, since they’re baked, the cleanup is easy and you won’t feel the gut-busting effect of your run-of-the-mill chicken wing.

 1. Preheat the oven to 400°F.

-2. In a large bowl toss the chicken wings with a few tablespoons of neutral oil and season generously with salt.
+2. In a large bowl, toss the chicken wings with a few tablespoons of neutral oil and season generously with salt.

 4. Meanwhile whisk together the next 8 ingredients in another large bowl.
 Set aside.

-6. While the wings finish, reduce any leftover sauce in a small pan over medium heat until thickened, it should only take a couple of minutes.
+6. While the wings finish, reduce any leftover sauce in a small pan over medium heat until thickened; it should take only a couple of minutes.
 To serve, scatter the wings on a plate, spoon the reduced sauce over them, and garnish with thinly sliced scallions and sesame seeds.

 Originally featured in Real Men Eat goop: The Wing